(Inscription under the image in the lower left)

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
 South Lawn (within shouting distance of this marker); Watching the Flames (within shouting distance of this marker); Dumbarton Oaks (about 700 feet away, measured in a direct line); 1667 Wisconsin Ave.
 NW (about 700 feet away); Volta Place: A Place in History (about 800 feet away); The Original Georgetown Reservoir (approx. 0.2 miles away); The Presbyterian Congregation in George Town (approx. 0.2 miles away); Parrott Ropewalk (approx. 0.2 miles away).
 Touch for a list and map of all markers in Georgetown.

 Credits.
 This page was last revised on June 12, 2019.
-This page originally submitted on July 18, 2016, by Don Morfe of Baltimore, Maryland.
-This page has been viewed 214 times since then and 13 times this year.
+It was originally submitted on July 18, 2016, by Don Morfe of Baltimore, Maryland.
+This page has been viewed 273 times since then and 10 times this year.
 Photos: 1, 2, 3, 4, 5. submitted on July 18, 2016, by Don Morfe of Baltimore, Maryland. • Bill Pfingsten was the editor who published this page.